How to Read This Dashboard

 Directly used in 5-way filter.
 VIX >35 = watch level.
 VIX >40 = capitulation zone.

-CNN's Fear & Greed Index is a composite of 7 market sentiment indicators: S&P 500 momentum, stock price strength, breadth, put/call ratio, junk bond demand, market volatility (VIX), and safe haven demand.
+CNN's Fear & Greed Index is a composite of 7 stock market sentiment indicators: S&P 500 momentum, stock price strength, market breadth, put/call ratio, junk bond demand, market volatility (VIX), and safe haven demand.
 Each component is scored 0–100 and equally weighted.

 Scores below 20 (Extreme Fear) have historically coincided with major market lows including March 2020 and October 2022.
+This index measures stock market sentiment — it is entirely separate from crypto fear & greed indexes.

 Composite of 7 sentiment signals. <20 = Extreme Fear.
 Strong historical contrarian buy zone.